The Best 11 Backcountry Touring Skis

 Moment combined a pine and paulownia core with a carbon layup, then finished it off with durable ABS sidewalls.
 The result?
 The Sierra Tour weighs in at a lovely 1450g per ski.
 The Sierra also utilizes Moment’s unique Triple Camber Double Rocker profile, allowing it to slarve through powder, carve up steeps, and bust through crud and other variable conditions.
 I’d like to say the Moment Sierra is all about the downhill, but that would be selling this ski short—the Sierra conquers whatever direction you’re going.

 Though the Freebird ditches the metal used in the original Corvus, make no mistake—this ski is not for the faint of heart.
-Despite using a paulownia and poplar core mixed with a carbon and fiberglass laminate, the Corvus Freebird weighs a burly 1950g per ski.
+Despite using a paulownia and poplar core mixed with a carbon and fiberglass laminate, the Corvus Freebird weighs a burly 1950g per ski and is squarely aimed at more aggressive skiers.
 Many pure backcountry skiers would argue that such a heavy ski hardly even qualifies as a touring option, but those naysayers have never experienced the Corvus on the downhill.
 The Corvus boasts a heavy camber profile that makes this ski damp and stable at any speed and in all conditions.
-In short, the Corvus loves to find the steepest fall line and dive headfirst into it—speed first, safety second.
+In short, the Corvus loves to find steep terrain and dive headfirst into it—speed first, safety second.
 It’s why some of the biggest names in freeride skiing, from Christina Lustenberger to Matthias Giraud, swear by the pink skis.
 For the discerning big-mountain skier concerned only with downhill performance, the Corvus Freebird is the ultimate platform for big-mountain dreams.

 Armada built its reputation as a freeride and freestyle brand, but in the last few years, the brand has been stepping outside its comfort zone, and with the arrival of the Trace, Armada has finally dived into the touring world.
 Even so, Armada still didn’t go all-in in the backcountry.
 Instead, they focused on building a strong hybrid resort/touring ski in the Trace, the female version of the Tracer.